AElfProject/aelf-ledger-wallet/README.md

-# AElf Ledger Wallet
+# AELF Ledger Wallet

-This is a AElf Ledger Wallet for Ledger Device.
+This is a AELF Ledger Wallet for Ledger Device.

 ## Set up